I Disappear: Release

 While still working on the song, Metallica learned in 2000 that a pre-release version was being aired on US radio stations.
 The band traced the source of the song to the peer-to-peer file sharing service Napster.
 After finding their entire catalog available on Napster, they became the first musicians to file lawsuit against the service (Metallica v.
 Napster, Inc.).
 As of April 2025, "I Disappear" was available for streaming via the Napster streaming music service.

+Metallica performed "I Disappear" 94 times from June 3, 2000, through May 17, 2023.

 "I Disappear" was formally released with the Mission: Impossible 2 soundtrack on May 9, 2000.
 The single was released as a CD maxi on June 2, 2000, under the Hollywood Records label.
 In Belgium and Italy, the song was released by Edel-Mega Records.
+Only in Germany was "I Disappear" officially released as a single.
 In the chronology of Metallica singles, "I Disappear" was released between "No Leaf Clover" (March 20, 2000) and "St. Anger" (June 23, 2003).

-Metallica performed "I Disappear" 94 times from June 3, 2000, through May 17, 2023.
+The sheet music, published by Universal Music Publishing, was also released in 2000, and spanned 14 pages.
+The sheet-music publishing website categorizes "I Disappear" as hard rock and heavy metal.

 On April 23, 2021, Metallica released the two-track Disappear (Leaked and Live) through their Vinyl Club.
 The first song is "I Disappear (Leaked Napster Version)", and the second is "I Disappear (Live)", a live performance recorded at the West Hollywood House of Blues on July 18, 2000.

 Critical reception

-Mike McGuirk of San Francisco Bay Guardian described "I Disappear" as leaning on a reworking of "Enter Sandman" with an incorporation of some grunge aesthetic.
-He said that following Load (1996), which he called their "country record", this new song with a "mega" riff and "catchy as hell" melodic choruses proved that the band was not afraid to change things up.
+Music critic Mike McGuirk of the San Francisco Bay Guardian described "I Disappear" as leaning on a reworking of "Enter Sandman" with an incorporation of some grunge aesthetic.
+He said that following Metallica's Load, which he called their "country record", this new song with a "mega" riff and "catchy as hell" melodic choruses proved that the band was not afraid to change things up.

-The Nu Metal Agenda ranked "I Disappear" at number 91 on a list of the 100 greatest nu metal songs of all time, with Holiday Kirk calling the band's first foray into the genre, "a summer blockbuster of a single."
-WMMR placed the song at number 13 in their ranking of every Metallica song, with Erica Banas labeling it "undeniable hard rock treasure," while Loudwire ranked the song at number 26 and stated it holds up "alongside the highlights of The Black Album."
+In 2020, Loudwire published their ranking of all extant Metallica songs, listing "I Disappear" at number 26, saying it "[holds] up alongside the highlights of The Black Album.
+In 2024, Holiday Kirk of The Nu Metal Agenda ranked "I Disappear" 91st in a list of the 100 greatest nu metal songs of all time, calling the band's first foray into the genre, "a summer blockbuster of a single."
+That same year, WMMR's Erica Banas listed the "undeniable hard rock treasure" as Metallica's thirteenth best song, and attributed part of the song's longevity to "Hetfield's 'Hey, hey, hey' hook and Lars Ulrich's chugging drums on the chorus."

 Track listing

-The CD maxi single of "I Disappear" has only two tracks, the title song and its instrumental version.
+The CD maxi single release of "I Disappear" has only two tracks, the title song and its instrumental version.